+Today we are going to take a look at German Hunting Dog names.
 Hunting has a long tradition in Germany and in fact the number of hunters is continuously increasing.
-In 2017/2018 it was about 385,000.
-This can be said so exactly, since every hunter in Germany needs a hunting license.
+In 2017/2018 there were about 385,000 hunters in Germany.
+This can be said so exactly, since every hunter in Germany needs to register for a hunting license.

-Dogs have always been a part of hunting.
+Dogs have been a part of hunting for thousands of years.
 In fact, it was probably even the hunting instinct that led humans to tame wild wolves and breed animals from them for their protection and support during the hunt: the dog!

 Hunting was the first task of the dog and over the centuries many different kinds of hunting dogs were bred: